The Institute for Poverty and Urban Education

-- Kickoff Speaker: Nitreata Seals, Ph.D., Vice President for Student Affairs at LaGuardia Community College.
+- Kickoff Speaker: Nireata Seals, Ph.D., Interim Provost and Senior Vice President of Academic Affairs at LaGuardia Community College.

 - Keynote Speaker: Cia Verschelden, Ed.D., Vice President of Student and Academic Affairs at City Colleges of Chicago, Malcom X Campus, and author of Bandwidth Recovery: Helping Students Reclaim Cognitive Resources Lost to Poverty, Racism and Social Marginalization